cocotb/cocotb/docs/source/pytest.rst

    from cocotb_tools.pytest.hdl import HDL

-   # Without providing positional arguments or test_module option to cocotb decorator,
+   # Without providing positional arguments or  the test_module option to the cocotb decorator,
-   # plugin will use current file as cocotb testbench (Python file with cocotb tests).
+   # the plugin will use the current file as the cocotb testbench (a Python file with cocotb tests).
-   # If toplevel option was not provided, it will be based on name of first test_module
+   # If the 'toplevel' option was not provided, it will be derived from the name of the first test_module
-   # but with removed test_* prefix or *_test suffix.
+   # but with a removed 'test_*' prefix or '*_test' suffix.
    @pytest.mark.cocotb  # equivalent to @pytest.mark.cocotb("test_dut", toplevel="dut")
    def test_sample_module(sample_module: HDL) -> None:
        """Build HDL design and run HDL simulator to execute cocotb tests.

        Args:
-           sample_module: Instance of defined HDL design.
+           sample_module: An instance of a defined HDL design.
        """
        sample_module.test()

-   # @pytest.mark.cocotb or @cocotb.test decorator is not required if test function
+   # A @pytest.mark.cocotb or @cocotb.test decorator is not required if the test function
-   # starts with test_* prefix, is coroutine function (``async``) and with ``dut`` argument.
+   # starts with a 'test_*' prefix, is a coroutine function (``async``) and has a ``dut`` argument.
    async def test_some_dut_feature(dut) -> None:
-        """Cocotb test for DUT."""
+        """cocotb test for DUT."""

 @pytest.mark.cocotb
 ===================

-Provided ``@pytest.mark.cocotb`` marker by :py:mod:`cocotb_tools.pytest.plugin` allows
-to configure all aspects of cocotb test and cocotb runner.
-Marker recognizes all named arguments from :py:func:`cocotb.test` and :py:class:`cocotb_tools.runner.Runner`.
+The plugin provides the marker ``@pytest.mark.cocotb`` which allows to configure all aspects of cocotb test and cocotb runner.
+The marker recognizes all
+named arguments from :py:func:`cocotb.test` and :py:class:`cocotb_tools.runner.Runner`.
 Additionally, positional arguments of ``@pytest.mark.cocotb`` marker are equivalent to ``test_module`` argument from :py:func:`cocotb.test`.